 Matt Galligan, former CEO & Co-founder of Circa, says: “In my opinion, the future of mobile is the future of everything.”

 Mobile apps are trending, and it is great to get to basics and understand what’s and why’s.
-It’s an excellent starting point for brainstorming and build the foundation for your app monetization strategies.
+It’s an excellent starting point for brainstorming and building the foundation for your app monetization strategies.

 Understanding App Monetization

 It is critical to adopt app monetization, as it facilitates you in developing the app business model that suits your business needs.
-Users typically will download mobile apps that are free.
-Your business model comes to play once the app is downloaded on users’ devices.
-You can tweak it around to generate cash after download.
+Users typically download free mobile apps.
+Your business model comes into play once the app is downloaded to users’ devices.
+You can tweak it to generate cash after the download.

 The strategy you adopt does not affect the user experience or turn off users, and the mobile app generates growing revenue.